Susan Kaprov

 Susan Kaprov (born 1946, New York City) is an American multi-disciplinary artist whose work spans the fields of photography, painting, graphic design, and installation art.

 Kaprov became widely recognized in 1975 for photomontages that combined the use of scanners, Haloid Xerox machines, and office copiers.
 In 2019 sixteen of these experimental works were acquired by the Whitney Museum of American Art.

 Education

-Susan Kaprov studied biology and art history at the City University of New York (CUNY) and received a Bachelor of Science degree in 1970.
+Susan Kaprov studied biology and art history at the City College of New York (CCNY) and received a Bachelor of Science degree in 1970.
 From 1971 to 1973, she studied architecture, graphic design, and fine arts at Dartmouth College and New York City Technical College in 1979.

 Career

 In 1975 Kaprov's self-portraits and photomontages were seen at the Rosa Esman Gallery and then in a group exhibition later that year.
 When these self-portraits debuted to the public at The Vassar College Art Gallery in September 1976, art critic Peter Frank identified Kaprov as one of the most successful artists in the medium at that time.